MicheleArmillotta/eBPF_project/README.md

 # eBPF Experiments
 This repository contains a series of experiments exploring various capabilities of eBPF (Extended Berkeley Packet Filter), in particular, we try to exploit the technology to block potentially malicious actions, instead of simply monitoring the system.
-Below is a brief description of each experiment and what it aims to achieve.
+Below there is a brief description of each experiment and what it aims to achieve.

 ## File system experiments
 ### System call Openat